Have Guests Coming? Here’s How to “Clean” Your Home in 30 Minutes or Less

 Wipe down the counters

 Countertops smothered in the day’s menu items won’t make anyone feel welcome.
-Your cooking may still be underway, but wiping down your counters before your guests arrive will trick everyone into thinking you didn’t wait until the last minute to cook and clean.
+Your cooking may still be underway, but wiping down your counters before your guests arrive will trick everyone into thinking you didn’t wait until the last minute to clean.

 Make it smell like home